Educational Specialist (EDS) in School Psychology

 School Psychologists have a wide variety of career options, including:

 School Psychologists have unique knowledge in areas such as mental health, learning, and behavior.
 Their skillset allows them to act as an intermediary between the student and the teacher.
-The school psychologist can assist with the student’s learning abilities and how the teacher teaches the student.
+The school psychologist can assist parents and teachers in learning how to best help the student given their unique strengths and areas of need.

 Educational Specialist in School Psychology Courses and Curriculum